TekWizely/go-parsing/lexer/README.md

 ###### Shutting Down The Lexer Loop

-You can shut down the main Lexer loop from within your `LexerFn` by simply returning `nil`.
+You can shut down the main Lexer loop from within your `Lexer.Fn` by simply returning `nil`.

-All previously emitted tokens will still be available for pickup, but the lexer will stop making any further `LexerFn` calls.
+All previously emitted tokens will still be available for pickup, but the lexer will stop making any further `Lexer.Fn` calls.

 #### Token Types ( `token.Type` )